 North Beach is a stunner.
 Stretching for miles on the northern tip of Graham Island, it’s where the rainforest of Naikoon Provincial Park meets the ocean.
 Hike up to Tow Hill and you’ll be rewarded with windswept views of the beach’s wide expanse.
 Down on the sand, you can catch dungeness crab with just a fishing net in early summer.
+(Know the restrictions and don’t forget your fishing licence.)
 From October to May, it’s the perfect place to wade in with a surfboard, and because of its remote location, you’re likely to have the waves to yourself.

 While most people in Vancouver know about Wreck Beach, relatively few have actually seen it.
 North America’s largest naturist beach is hidden away at the city’s western tip by the University of British Columbia, and you need to descend nearly 500 steps to get there.
 That doesn’t mean it’s not popular: on a summer weekend it might see thousands of visitors on the mostly sandy 7.8-km (4.8-mi) stretch.
 Clothing is optional.
 The Wreck Beach Preservation Society promotes respect and body acceptance through nude recreation.